 the issue

-One in three students never achieve academic literacy.
+1 in 3 students never achieve academic literacy.

 Read that again.
 One in three.
 Why?

-Teaching the fundamentals of a subject is straightforward; teaching how to effectively learn the material is not.
+Teaching the fundamentals of a subject is straightforward; teaching how to effectively comprehend the material is not.
 Mastering the skill of comprehension is the key to successful learning.

 This critical issue introduces several problems in a classroom: